wp-plugins/post-from-site/readme.txt

 1. Place `<?php if (function_exists('post_from_site')) {post_from_site();} ?>` in your templates where you want to see the link.

 == Changelog ==
+2.0.3

+* Fixed the call to the non-existant 'pfs-widget.php'.

 2.0.2

 * Fixed an issue with headers